thoughtbot/guides/working-together/README.md

 - Agree Scope (Pairing for two hours?
 Until the ticket is complete?
 Just get past the bug?)
 - Agree Physical/Virtual Location ("Will we both be comfortable here?")
 - Agree Working Environment (Two keyboards?
 Text editor and other tools)
 - Agree Pairing Style (Time-based?
-Ping pong?
-To the next traffic light?)
+Ping pong?)

 **During:**